✦ Video source requirements

-Video source requirements**

 Metadata: During upload, we’ll detect the settings of your 360 video to the best of our robots’ abilities based on the metadata of your source file (projection type, audio format, etc.).
 You’ll see dismissable error notifications on your video page and video settings if we pick up on something in your source file that may not be supported.

 Most cameras and editing software don’t include metadata by default for 360 video.
 We recommend using either Spatial Media Metadata Injector or Premiere Pro’s VR video settings to inject metadata into your source file before upload.

 If neither of these options are available to you, don’t worry.
 Vimeo doesn’t require your source file to have 360 metadata attached, and if it doesn’t, we’ll default to the most common 360 video settings: a monoscopic format and a stereo audio source.

 ✦ Marking your video as 360

 After you initiate your upload, you have the ability to edit your video’s title, description, privacy, and other basic settings.
-You also have the option to mark your upload as 360 by checking the box next to “This video was recorded in 360”.
-After checking this box, you’ll be given the option to select monoscopic or stereoscopic (top/bottom layout) from the dropdown menu.
-Make sure to hit the "Save" button before you leave the upload page.
+You also have the option to mark your upload as 360 by visiting the Distribution > Subtitles tab of your video settings page.

 The selection of monoscopic or stereoscopic does not determine how your viewers will enjoy your video (that’s based on their own preference and headset situation).
 This setting is about your source file and will help us render everything just as you intended based on how you recorded your 360 video and stitched it together.